yetulaxman/linux-2/_tutorials/08-proteomics.md

 docker run -d -p 5000:5000 jdrudolph/photon:dev
 ```

-Now you can access PHOTON from your [browser](http://localhost:5000).
+Now you can access PHOTON from your browser at: http://localhost:5000

 1. Construct a phosphoproteomics signaling networks and identify the positively regulated neighbours of EGFR  protein?
 2. Explain your experience of using a containerised web-application like Photon.
 How easy or hard it would be if you were to install all dependencies of photon to get it work?